SanojRellen/Ablage/README.md

-Sub AdjustToLastBusinessDay()
+Sub ConvertMonthYear()
-    Dim cell As Range
+    Dim cellValue As String
-    Dim checkDate As Date
+    Dim dateValue As Date
-    Dim dayOfWeek As Integer
+    Dim formattedDate As String

-    ' Loop through each cell in the range G23:L23
-    For Each cell In Range("G23:L23")
-        ' Check if the cell is not empty
+    ' Get the value from cell D14
-        If Not IsEmpty(cell.Value) Then
+    cellValue = Range("D14").Value

+    ' Convert the cell value to a date (assuming it's in mm/yyyy format) dateValue = DateValue("01/" & cellValue)

-            ' Get the date from the cell
+    ' Format the date to show the full month name and year formattedDate = Format(dateValue, "mmmm yyyy")
-            checkDate = cell.Value

-            ' Get the day of the week (1 = Sunday, 2 = Monday, ..., 7 = Saturday)
-            dayOfWeek = Weekday(checkDate, vbMonday)

-            ' If the date is Saturday (dayOfWeek = 6) or Sunday (dayOfWeek = 7)
+    ' Output the formatted date back into D14 or another cell Range("D14").Value = formattedDate
-            If dayOfWeek > 5 Then
-                ' Adjust to the previous Friday
-                cell.Value = checkDate - (dayOfWeek - 5)
-            End If
-        End If
-    Next cell
 End Sub